qgis/QGIS-Documentation/source/docs/developers_guide/unittesting.rst

 I can use a functional testing approach.
 Once again, extreme programmers would advocate writing these tests before implementing the class.
 Then as you work your way through your class implementation you iteratively run your unit tests.
-More and more test functions should complete sucessfully as your class implementation work progresses, and when the whole unit test passes, your new class is done and is now complete with a repeatable way to validate it.
+More and more test functions should complete successfully as your class implementation work progresses, and when the whole unit test passes, your new class is done and is now complete with a repeatable way to validate it.

 Typically your unit tests would only cover the public API of your class, and normally you do not need to write tests for accessors and mutators.
-If it should happen that an acccessor or mutator is not working as expected you would normally implement a regression test to check for this (see lower down).
+If it should happen that an accessor or mutator is not working as expected you would normally implement a regression test to check for this (see lower down).

 .. code-block:: cpp